Mogueno/ai-fonts/README.md

 • children: React.ReactNode - The text or components that will be animated.
 • animationDuration: "short" | "medium" | "long" - Duration of the animation.
 Default is "medium".
 • colors: "rainbow" | "blue" | "yellow" - Color theme of the animation.
 Default is "rainbow".
+• textShadow: "none" | "default" - Text shadow effect.
+Default is "default".
+• fontFamily: string - Font family of the text.
+Default is "sans-serif".

 ### Example with props